 Recent changes in Federal Circuit law create declaratory judgment standing without the threat of litigation.
 A declaratory judgment action is a defensive lawsuit asking the court for a declaration of rights.
 Under threat of patent litigation, a party may file for declaratory relief seeking patent invalidation or a preemptive finding of non-infringement.

 Until recently, an actual case and controversy was required for standing to file such an action, minimizing the risk of having to defend the action in an inconvenient or disfavored forum.
 The case and controversy rule required a patentee’s explicit threat of suit and purportedly infringing acts by a defendant.
 The Federal Circuit’s recent SanDisk v.
 STMicroelectronics decision changed the rules, that merely asserting patent rights with no intent to sue may satisfisfy the case and controversy standard.
 Patent holders need to be careful or may risk defending against a complaint for declaratory relief in a geographically inconvenient forum.

 Patent Enforcement Insurance May Help Small Business

 It has been said getting a patent is issue is like carrying an unloaded gun, in that it still takes ammunition (much money) to go after infringers.
 One tool available for small business is patent enforcement insurance, in that a patent is insured against being infringed, and if so there is money to pay attorneys to enforce the patent.
-Several of our clients carry such insurance and it has helped greatly in resolving infringement cases.
+Several of our clients carried such insurance and it helped greatly in resolving infringement cases.